 Now, more than ever, it’s clear that not just any sunscreen will do the job.
 There’s been a lot of news, lately, about sunscreens, and it has become even more important to choose wisely--and well.
 Here are the Top Five Things to Know about Sunscreen.

 1. Look for broad-spectrum protection.
 This means that the product offers protection from both UVA and UVB rays.
 Sunscreen with broad-spectrum protection defends against not only sunburn, but premature skin aging caused by UVA rays.
-The only active ingredients that offer full protection are zinc oxide or titanium dioxide, also known as “mineral” or “physical” sunscreens, and they must be listed as “active ingredients” on the ingredient label, as in Luzern La Defense Mineral BB Creams and La Defense Mineral Sunscreen SPF 30.
+The only active ingredients that offer full protection are zinc oxide or titanium dioxide, also known as “mineral” or “physical” sunscreens, and they must be listed as “active ingredients” on the ingredient label, as seen in our La Defense Mineral Sunscreen SPF 30.
 Our sunscreen also includes antioxidant vitamins C and E, which offer photo-protection and can also limit chronic UV damage.

 2. Certain sunscreen chemicals absorb directly into the bloodstream.
 The FDA just released a new study that found several active ingredients commonly found in sunscreens--avobenzone, oxybenzone, octocrylene and ecamsule--absorb into the bloodstream after just one day, and three of those four may stay there for up to seven!
 Mineral sunscreens, on the other hand, sit on top of the skin, offering protection, and the molecular size is too big to absorb into the skin.